-- The Department of Education School Sport Unit and The Arts Unit have produced a range of videos called [email protected] to teach kids a range of fundamental and sport-specific skills using items found at home in their living rooms, in a fun and engaging way.
-There are two new episodes a week, and you can watch all the episodes so far here.
+- *NEW* The Department of Education School Sport Unit and The Arts Unit have produced a range of videos called [email protected] to teach kids a range of fundamental and sport-specific skills using items found at home in their living rooms, in a fun and engaging way.
+Watch the video on skipping for children ages 3–6 below and check out the rest of the episodes here.

 - Looking for a series of engaging, fun and healthy workouts your kids can do at home?
 Then look no further than this YouTube series from The Body Coach.

 - The NSW Institute of Sport has put together a High Performance at Home page containing a selection of videos by some of Australia’s top athletes to help us exercise at home, including improving your running technique and full body 30-minute workouts.
-The page also has tips on healthy eating habits at home and key nutrients for immune support.
+Check out its 15-minute full body workout for beginners or daily flexibility routine for working from home.

 - As many of us begin to think about returning to our places of work as restrictions lift, why not consider active transport to work.
 Central Coast Health Promotion runs a Go Active 2 Work Day every third Wednesday of the month, with monthly gatherings in William Street, Gosford.
 To join the Go Active 2 Work community, receive a welcome pack and updates, visit our Go Active 2 Work page.